Max Krochmal

 Max Krochmal is an American historian.
-He is an associate professor of history at Texas Christian University.
+He is a professor of U.S. History and the Director of Justice Studies at LSU New Orleans.
+He was an associate professor of history at Texas Christian University.
 He won the Organization of American Historians's Frederick Jackson Turner Award in 2017 for Blue Texas: The Making of a Multiracial Democratic Coalition in the Civil Rights Era.